-In 2010, highest rates of smoking were found in white British and eastern Europeans with the lowest rates amongst Pakistani and Bangladeshi women.
+In 2010, highest rates of smoking were found in white British and Eastern Europeans with the lowest rates amongst Pakistani and Bangladeshi women.
 Nevertheless, the rates of smoking amongst women giving birth (6.6%) were significantly lower than the national average (14.1%) but comparable in London.
-As the figure is now 5%, we have therefore made progress compared with the 2010 JSNA.
+As the figure is now 5.2%, we have therefore made progress compared with the 2010 JSNA.
+However, since 2014-2015 the prevalence has increased from 5%, meaning more woman are smoking at the time of delivery compared to the last JSNA.

-The National Institute for Health and Clinical Excellence have provided a number of recommended steps of action to take to improve smoking cessation rates and reduce alcohol consumption in pregnancy[15, 20, 21]:
+The National Institute for Health and Clinical Excellence have provided a number of recommended steps of action to take to improve smoking cessation rates and reduce alcohol consumption in pregnancy[14, 19, 20]:

 Level Recommendations Policy Continue to ensure that GPs are encouraging pregnant women or women planning pregnancy not to drink alcohol or smoke Ensure services are delivered in an impartial, client-centred manner.
-This includes consideration around communication with women who are non-English speakers, as interpretation services are not routinely provided in Newham unless it is a statutory requirement.
-Midwives to:

-- Assess the woman's exposure to tobacco smoke through discussion and use of a CO test.
-Explain that the CO test will allow her to see a physical measure of her smoking and her exposure to other people's smoking. - Provide information (for example, a leaflet) about the risks to the unborn child of smoking when pregnant and the hazards of exposure to passive smoke for both mother and baby.
-Information should be available in a variety of formats. - Explain about the health benefits of stopping for the woman and her baby. - Explain that it is normal practice to refer all women who smoke for help to quit and that a specialist midwife or adviser will phone and offer her support. - Refer all women who smoke, or have stopped smoking within the last 2 weeks, to NHS Stop Smoking Services. - NICE recommendations state that midwives should follow Recommendation 1 in "Quitting smoking in pregnancy and following childbirth".
+This includes consideration around communication with women who are non-English speakers, as interpretation services are not routinely provided in Newham unless it is a statutory requirement Midwives to: Assess the woman's exposure to tobacco smoke through discussion and use of a CO test.
+Explain that the CO test will allow her to see a physical measure of her smoking and her exposure to passive smoke Provide information (for example, a leaflet) about the risks to the unborn child of smoking when pregnant and the hazards of exposure to passive smoke for both mother and baby.
+Information should be available in a variety of formats Explain about the health benefits of stopping for the woman and her baby Explain that it is normal practice to refer all women who smoke for help to quit and that a specialist midwife or adviser will phone and offer her support Refer all women who smoke, or have stopped smoking within the last 2 weeks, to NHS Stop Smoking Services NICE recommendations state that midwives should follow Recommendation 1 in "Quitting smoking in pregnancy and following childbirth".
 This includes assessing exposure to tobacco including a CO assessment.
 It also includes women who do not smoke but register a CO level of 3 parts per million, where support should be offered to identify the cause of the exposure and take further action as appropriate.
-Other sources could include household or other second-hand smoke, traffic emissions or household heating appliances. - Increase and sustain reductions in smoking during pregnancy: In a report by ASH, communication with the public regarding consistent messages around smoking in pregnancy is identified as one of the main drivers for reduction in smoking during pregnancy.
-In a survey completed by midwives in the North East during early 2011, the results revealed a lack of belief that brief advice and interventions to support stopping smoking during pregnancy were effective.
-As a follow-up to this questionnaire, key themes were identified by midwives to help support this and included: - Training mandatory sessions for staff including how to use a CO monitor - Consistent message 5 key points clearly demonstrating the effects and focusing on the baby's health and development - Relationship with the women addressing the challenges that discussing smoking may pose - Resources more staff and more CO monitors
+Other sources could include household or other second-hand smoke, traffic emissions or household heating appliances Increase and sustain reductions in smoking during pregnancy.
+In a report by ASH, communication with the public regarding consistent messages around smoking in pregnancy is identified as one of the main drivers for reduction in smoking during pregnancy.
+In a survey completed by midwives in the North East during early 2011, the results revealed a lack of belief tha health and development Relationship with the women - addressing the challenges that discussing smoking may pose Resources - more staff and more CO monitors Community Consideration should be given to evidence-based community projects aimed at highlighting the dangers of smoking and drinking alcohol during pregnancy or the planning of pregnancy.

-- Consideration should be given to evidence-based community projects aimed at highlighting the dangers of smoking and drinking alcohol during pregnancy or the planning of pregnancy. - Consideration should be given to targeted community action for white British and eastern European women who are pregnant or planning a pregnancy.
+• Consideration should be given to targeted community action for white British and eastern European women who are pregnant or planning a pregnancy.

-6.0 EARLY YEARS
+7.0 EARLY YEARS